Giants vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has picked up at least one hit in four games in a row.
-During his last five outings he is hitting .350 with a double, a triple and two walks.
+- Acuna has hit safely in five straight games.
+During his last five outings he is hitting .364 with a double, a triple and a walk.

 Acuna Recent Games